AarushJ19/AarushJ19/README.md

 <br>🎯 Working on developing a MERN based Social Platform<br>
 </br>- 🔭 An all-in-one team collaboration tool that can be hosted on your own server, offering a complete range of seamless communication and collaboration features.
 </br>- 🔭Developed a Network Packet Sniffer and Vulnerability Scanner as Project Based Learning.
+</br>- 🔭 Made an Automated email system which labels and replies based on the context via openai, with all endpoints automated.
 </br>- 🔭 Made a payment gateway for ISKCON international for donations from around the world.
 </br>- 🔭 An annual budget management application to help in expenditures based on JAVA
 </br>- 🔭Academic project to implement command line library management system.